 DIAL Doncaster was successful in achieving this quality standard in February 2011, recognising the excellent work the organisation does with volunteers.
-Being one of only three organisations in Doncaster to have achieved this is a great accolade.

 Customer First

 DIAL Doncaster was successful in achieving this quality standard in February 2012.
 The assessor stated that of those applying only 30% passed at the first attempt.